 - Sean Trulby, Associate Dean of Student Life

-- Amber Griffiths, Associate Dean of Wellness
+- Amber Griffiths, Associate Dean of Student Affairs and Wellbeing

 - Sara Remedios, Associate Dean of Students & Director of Academic and Learning Initiatives